 Moving anywhere new is bound to offer some unique challenges, and Hong Kong is no exception.

 Here’s a general lowdown of what to expect from life in Hong Kong.

-Is it safe to move to Hong Kong as an expat?
+Is it safe to move to Hong Kong as an expat in 2021?

 In general, yes.
 Hong Kong is an advanced economy with very low rates of crime across the city.
 That’s not to say crime doesn’t happen.
 Thefts, assaults and burglaries occur as in any other city, and organised crime is a wider issue for the city.
 However, overall, crime levels are comparatively low and decreasing.